Are Teens Too Plugged In?

 I’m one of those people who is always on the phone.
 Whether I’m texting or tweeting or instagramming, it comes with the territory of working in PR and social media.
 I know that texting while driving is extremely dangerous and I’ve really focused on not checking my phone while I’m driving.
 But living in the D.C. metro area means I rarely drive.
 I walk to the metro, then I metro to work.
 It’s part of why I love being in D.C.
 While I’m focused to not texting while driving, I know I need to also make a concerted effort to not text while walking, especially while crossing the street.
 This is often easier said than done, but when you consider the risks, it’s worth the effort.

-This is just some of the information in our new research report, which also includes intriguing insights from discussion groups with more than 2,400 teens.
+This is just some of the information in the research report, which also includes intriguing insights from discussion groups with more than 2,400 teens.

 Meet Gwen, an amazing woman who is working to keep her daughter’s legacy alive by spreading the message about the dangers of walking while distracted.
 Gwen tells us about the day her 15-year-old daughter, Christina, was killed by a car and how she is working to prevent this tragedy from happening to other families.

 Watch this inspirational video that encourages everyone to observe a moment of silence, by putting down their devices and paying attention when crossing the street.
 The video honors Christina, and the hundreds of teens who are killed by cars while walking every year.

 Join the Moment of Silence campaign by committing to putting devices down when you cross the street.
 There is a pledge for both parents and teens on Facebook.
 Share with your family and friends to spread the message.
 Learn more about it here.

 Check out this new infographic that shows the devices teens are using and how.

 Listening to the teens in our focus groups, we developed some tips for both parents and teens.
 By following these simple steps we can help kids cross the street safely.